ibm-cloud-docs/vpc/snapshots_vpc_create.md

 ```
 {:codeblock}

-A successful response will look like this.
-The snapshot lifecycle state is `pending` while the snapshot is being created.
+A successful response looks like the following example.
+The snapshot lifecycle state is `pending` while the snapshot is created.
 When successfully created, the status changes to `stable`.

 ```
 {